synapsecns/sanguine/services/scribe/cmd/cmd.md

 chains: A list of chains to index
   chain_id: The ID of the chain
   get_logs_range: is the number of blocks to request in a single getLogs request.
-  get_logs_batch_amount: is the number of getLogs requests to include in a single batch request.
+  get_logs_batch_amount: is the number of getLogs requests to include in a batch request.
   store_concurrency: is the number of goroutines to use when storing data.
   concurrency_threshold: is the max number of block from head in which concurrent operations (store, getlogs) is allowed.
   livefill_threshold: number of blocks away from the head to start livefilling (see "Understanding Scribe Indexer" to understand this better)